Fabian-Schneider01/virtual-piano/README.md

 * `src/draw_countdown.asm` # Draws a five second countdown before memorizig phase begins

-* `src/draw_pieces.asm` # moves the pixels down and listens in second phase for the pressed keys by the user
+* `src/draw_pieces.asm` # moves the pixels down and listens in second phase for a pressed keys by the user

 ### Unit Test files